top of page

 Review panels include practitioners who have the ability to critically consider contemporary practices in: visual art, sound, writing & interdisciplinary practices

-Frequently asked questions below.
+Frequently asked questions below on the next page.

 FAQ